 A Tailscale VPN is highly secure, performant, and flexible, and about as easy to set up as a new shared calendar.
 Tailscale makes it possible for anyone to have the benefits of a professional-quality VPN without the headache or cost of traditional setup.

-Download Tailscale and install it on the device you plan to use to access your NAS drive.
+Download Tailscale and install it on the device you plan to use to access NAS remotely.
 Log in with the SSO account you used to register.

 After signing in, you can test your connection by pinging our test server, which is a part of every new Tailscale network.
 Open your terminal and type: